Eclipse1979/leaflet-slider/README.md

 * `showValue:` wether or not the value of the input should be shown next to the slider, default is `true`.
 * `getValue:` the function called to transform the input of the slider into the value shown by showValue, default is `function(value) {return value;}`.
 * `increment:` wether or not there should be increment and decrement buttons next to the slider, default is `false`.
+* `syncSlider:` if set true, the value synchronizes slider's position, default is `false`.